 The goal of this site is mutual education on a fairly wide variety of topics having more (or less!) of an ecological connection.
 All knowledge levels are welcome here and I try to explain things at as basic of a level as I can.

-The comment policy: Please stick to the topic and have something defensible (and useful) to say, or don’t bother.
-This is not a site where you can just say anything you want.
-There’s a lot of noise in the world, let’s please create some signal here.
-First time commenters’ comments get held in the queue and then it’s supposedly auto-approve after that, although that thing doesn’t always work right.
-Note that commenting automatically shuts off 60 days from date of article posting.
+The comment policy: Please stick to the topic and have something defensible (and useful) to say, or just don’t bother.
+This is NOT a site where you can just say anything you want or argue nonsense.
+There’s too much noise in the world, let’s please create some signal here.
+Also, first-time commenters’ comments get held in the queue for approval but after that are supposed to be auto-approved…but that thing often as not doesn’t work and sometimes it’s a few days before I get back to check.

 My background: I have a Bachelor’s of Science in Wildlife Management from Ohio State, and a PhD in Plant Biology from the University of California at Davis.
-I’ve also got some background in molecular biology, genetics and paleoclimatology.
+I’ve also got some background in molecular biology, genetics and dendroclimatology.
 But I’m primarily a forest ecologist.
 I should stick to these topics, but alas I tend to venture out where I shouldn’t.
 Nature of the beast; I like a lot of things, including especially music and song-writing.

 All blog posts are copyright Jim Bouldin.
 Just let me know if you want to use something.
 The R code and any data are free to grab and use, just please acknowledge the source.
 Thanks.